phoobynet/trade-ripper/README.md

 perform as well as Quest with so little effort while being able to bulk insert and perform online queries at the same time.

-I run my QuestDB on Windows 11 Pro (yes, windows) AMD 5700g with 64GB of RAM and a PCI gen 4 NVME drive (but it's limited to
-PCI gen 3 speed because of the processor).
+I run my QuestDB on Windows 11 Pro (yes, Windows) AMD 5700g with 64GB of RAM and a PCI gen 4 NVME drive, which is limited to PCI gen 3 speed because of the processor, but still plenty of headroom.

 I've also had it running on linux in docker without any issues.

-If you have an Apple Silicon Mac, I don't recommend using Docker (QuestDB image is not natively ARM).
+If you do try running QuestDB in Docker on an Apple Silicon machine in Docker, at the time of writing, there is no native ARM image.
+I did try it (my personal dev machine is an Apple Mac Studio M1 Max), but it slammed it pretty hard during peak load (market open and close).
 Use the [binary download instead or install it with brew](https://questdb.io/docs/get-started/homebrew).

 ### Installation